nirrdev1989/posts-project/README.md

 # Operating Instructions

-Download the project
+-Download the project
-Run the ng serve  command in the front folder
+-Run the ng serve  command in the front folder
-Enter the server folder and run the npm start command Connect to your local Mongo server
+-Enter the server folder and run the npm start command -Connect to your local Mongo server
-Create images folder at server folder that will store images
+-Create images folder at server folder that will store images

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4.